 Reading Time: < 1 minute Financial education for the kids of course, learn from the grand master is the best way.
 Here it is, buffett’s secret millionaire’s club cartoon.
 This is a more systematic approach, which includes a lot different concept on personal finance and investing, such as saving, rate of return/capital expenditure (modeled after See’s Candy), etc.

-Reading Time: < 1 minute courtesy of CNN UK (link here): translating financial jargon into plain English, CNN’s Jim Boulden tackles EBITDA and a classroom of children.
+Reading Time: < 1 minute courtesy of CNN UK (CNN video link no longer available, here is a text link on LinkedIn, LinkedIn registeration needed): translating financial jargon into plain English, CNN’s Jim Boulden tackles EBITDA and a classroom of children.
 EBITDA stands for earnings before interest, tax, depreciation and amortization.

 Reading Time: < 1 minute Any good financial TV program like the MarketPlace at NPR?
 I saw this question at the famous bbs at mit.
 Personally I think Nightly Business Report at PBS is a good source.
 They are not perfect, sometimes they are even boring, like the “Stocks in the News” segement where Paul kangas usually just reports Pfizer